Russia must prioritize domestic grain supplies for bread, PM says | Headlines

 Russia must prioritize grain supplies to domestic bakeries over export markets, Prime Minister Mikhail Mishustin said as he unveiled fresh measures to support the domestic economy on Wednesday in the face of international sanctions over Ukraine.

-"This is important to keep the food market in balance and we are closely monitoring prices for the most essential social goods such as food, including bread," he told a governmental meeting.
+Russia and Ukraine are both major wheat exporters, and the military conflict is threatening global grain production and the supply of edible oils and fertilisers exports, sending commodity prices rocketing and mirroring the crisis in energy markets.
+"This is important to keep the food market in balance and we are closely monitoring prices for the most essential social goods such as food, including bread," Mishustin told a governmental meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)